AltarisV/remsfal-backend/README.md

 ## Development

-This project uses MAVEN to build and test the complete backand microservice architecture.
+This project uses MAVEN to build and test the complete backend microservice architecture.
 Before you change anything, make sure that your development setup meets the requirements as described in [Prerequisites](#prerequisites).
 Afterwards you can build and package the application by running: